-Pat Long, who passed away last week, was a much-loved member of NME staff in the 2000s and went on to write the definitive history of the magazine.
+Pat Long, who passed away in August 2018, was a much-loved member of NME staff in the 2000s and went on to write the definitive history of the magazine.
 Friend and former colleague Alan Woodhouse remembers him

 When the news broke of Pat Long’s death aged just 41 last Friday (August 24), hundreds were swift to pay heartfelt tribute to the former NME journalist and author of its definitive chronicle, The History of the NME: High Times and Low Lives at the World’s Most Famous Music Magazine.
 In among all the wonderfully touching messages and memories, there was one tweet that recalled how, during Pat’s fledgling steps into music journalism at the now-defunct Select magazine, the staff there used to call him ‘Rocking’ Pat Long.
 Why?
 “Because he was the only one of us who could have been on the cover.
 A lovely man and a fine writer.”